alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/10-typescript.md

 Because alova supports custom request adapters, and the request configuration objects, response objects, and response headers of different adapters may be different, so the global `beforeRequest`, `responded` interceptors, and the configuration object when the `Method` instance is created The types will be automatically inferred based on the types provided by the request adapter.
 Let's look at these types first.

-If you are using `alova/fetch`, alova will automatically infer the type using `fetch api`, The types of fetch api are as follows.
+If you are using `alova/fetch`, alova will automatically infer the type using the `fetch` API.
+The `fetch` API types are as follows.

 ```typescript
 declare function fetch(input: RequestInfo | URL, init?: RequestInit): Promise<Response>;